• Skip to main content

 Definition and meaning of “nanji desu ka”

-• nanji desu ka – 何時ですか (なんじですか) : a Japanese expression for ‘what time is it?’
+• nanji desu ka – 何時ですか (なんじですか) : a phrase meaning ‘what time is it?’ in Japanese

-Its definition and meaning are quite simple and clear, I think.
-To understand this expression more clearly, however, let me explain its components in detail, one by one.
+The definition and meaning are simple and clear.
+To understand this phrase more clearly, however, let me explain its grammatical components in detail, one by one.

-• nanji – 何時 (なんじ) : an indefinite pronoun meaning ‘what time’ in Japanese.
-The first kanji is widely used to mean ‘what’; the second kanji is often used to mean ‘time’.
-So, these two kanji characters literally mean ‘what time’ in Japanese.
+• nanji – 何時 (なんじ) : a word meaning ‘what time’ in Japanese.
+The first kanji works as an interrogative pronoun to mean ‘what’ in Japanese; the second one often works as a noun to mean ‘time’.
+So, this word literally means ‘what time’ in Japanese.

-• desu – です : an auxiliary verb put after a noun or adjective to make it polite.
-Probably it is well known as a part of Japanese desu form.
-In the expression, it is used after “nanji” to make it sound polite.
+• desu – です : an auxiliary verb used after a noun or adjective to make it polite.
+Probably, this is well known as a part of Japanese desu form.
+In the phrase, this is used after “nanji” to make it sound polite.

-• ka – か : a sentence-ending particle put at the end of a sentence to make a question.
-As its definition suggests, it is put at the end of the expression to make the question.
+• ka – か : a sentence-ending particle used to make a question.
+As the definition suggests, this is used at the end of the phrase to make the question.

-Then, let me explain how to use this expression through the example sentences below.
+So far, I’ve explained the definition and meaning of “nanji desu ka” together with its grammatical components.
+Then, let me explain how to use it through the example sentences below.

 Example #1: how to say “what time is it now?” in Japanese